 Skip to content

-Fitzpatrick Skin Types: IPL Safety for MGD and Rosacea
+How Fitzpatrick Skin Type Determines IPL Safety and Settings

 IPL relies on selective photothermolysis.
 Pulsed broad-spectrum light is absorbed by target chromophores, primarily hemoglobin in telangiectatic vessels and melanin in the epidermis and hair follicles.
-In MGD and ocular rosacea, the goal is to reduce the inflammatory contribution of abnormal periocular vessels.
+In MGD and ocular rosacea, the goal is to reduce the inflammatory contribution of abnormal periocular vessels, improve meibomian gland function, and reduce the inflammatory cytokine load on the tear film.
 As skin type increases, more energy is absorbed by epidermal melanin, the therapeutic window narrows, and the margin between effective and injurious fluence becomes smaller.

 For Types III and IV, or for any patient with recent sun exposure, a test spot in a discreet preauricular area can help assess tolerance before completing a full treatment pass.
 After the test spot, assess for excessive erythema, edema, or early blistering before proceeding.